unlimitedsola/SolaNFC/README.md

 ### Going further

-For more examples, check out the existing scripts inside `scripts` folder.
+For more examples, check out the sample scripts inside `scripts/sample` folder.